Sébastien Lecornu

-Sébastien Lecornu (/fr/; born 11 June 1986) is a French politician who has served as Prime Minister of France since 2025.
+Sébastien Lecornu (/fr/; born 11 June 1986) is a French politician who has served as Prime Minister of France since September 2025.
 Positioned on the right of the ideological political spectrum, Lecornu has promoted Gaullist, Séguinist, and socially conservative beliefs.

 Since leaving The Republicans (LR) in 2017, Lecornu has been a member of Renaissance (RE).
-Lecornu was President of the Departmental Council of Eure from 2015 to 2017.
-In government, he served as Secretary of State to the Minister of the Ecological and Inclusive Transition (2017–2018), Minister for Local Authorities (2018–2020), Minister of the Overseas (2020–2022) and Minister of the Armed Forces (2022–2025).
+Lecornu was president of the Departmental Council of Eure from 2015 to 2017.
+In government, he served as secretary of state to the minister of the ecological and inclusive transition (2017–2018), minister for local authorities (2018–2020), minister of the overseas (2020–2022) and minister of the armed forces (2022–2025).

-On 9 September 2025, Lecornu was appointed as Prime Minister by Emmanuel Macron after the Bayrou government was brought down by a vote of no confidence in the National Assembly.
-He resigned on 6 October 2025 after just 26 days in office, making his tenure as prime minister the shortest in the history of the French Fifth Republic.
-He was in office as a caretaker prime minister until he was reappointed by President Macron on 10 October 2025.
+On 9 September 2025, Lecornu was appointed as prime minister by Emmanuel Macron after the Bayrou government was brought down by a vote of no confidence in the National Assembly.
+He unveiled his cabinet 26 days after being nominated and resigned hours later, making his first government the shortest-lived in the history of the French Fifth Republic.
+He remained in office as a caretaker prime minister until he was reappointed by President Macron on 10 October 2025.

 Early life and education

 Lecornu was born on 11 June 1986 in Eaubonne, Val-d'Oise Department, to Jean-Pierre Lecornu, an aeronautical technician at the Safran Aircraft Engines factory in Vernon, and Martine Rousseau, a medical secretary.
 Close to his Gaullist grandfather, a former resistance fighter and former vice-president of a chamber of commerce in Calvados, he was passionate about the army and politics and initially wanted to become a soldier.
 He also tried monastic life at the Abbey of Saint-Wandrille.

 He completed his secondary studies at the private Catholic institution Saint-Adjutor de Vernon.
 Holder of a baccalauréat in economics and social sciences, he obtained a law degree and then began an unfinished master's degree in public law at the Panthéon-Assas University.
 His curriculum vitae, however, stated he had obtained that degree.

 In 2002, Lecornu became an activist in the Union for a Popular Movement (UMP), joined the Young Right of the Vernon region (JDV), then campaigned during the campaign for the 2004 regional elections.

 In 2005, he became a parliamentary assistant to Franck Gilard, the member of the National Assembly for Eure's 5th constituency; Lecornu was, at the time, the youngest parliamentary assistant in the National Assembly.
-In 2008, he became an advisor to Secretary of State for European Affairs Bruno Le Maire; at age 22 Lecornu was the youngest advisor to an official in the government of Prime Minister François Fillon.
+In 2008, he became an advisor to Secretary of State for European Affairs Bruno Le Maire; at age 22 Lecornu was the youngest advisor to an official in the government of prime minister François Fillon.

 He is a member of the National Gendarmerie operational reserve with the rank of lieutenant.
 He was appointed colonel as a reserve specialist in the fall of 2017.